dallasm92/it-support-labs/README.md

 ---

 ## Sanitization & Security

 Public write-ups omit sensitive data (hostnames, internal IPs, keys, tokens).

-Screenshots/
+Screenshots (optional later):
+- Put screenshots in a `/screenshots/` folder inside each lab folder, or link them at the bottom of the lab.